tsk811/aws-infra/README.md

 This stack contains few constructs to create basic infra setup with few other services.
 This project will be treated as a prerequisite for other AWS projects under this user.

-Please customize this stack by adding or removing the constructs which may or may not be needed for your use cases.
+Customize this stack by adding or removing the constructs which may or may not be needed for your use cases.

-** Please note that some of the AWS resources which are created by this stack are not covered under AWS Free tier. **
+** Some of the AWS resources which are created by this stack are not covered under AWS Free tier. **

 ## Stacks